tobek/headsoak/notes.md

   - basically array of strings that are features. part of account info is last feature # you've seen
 - forgot password link that resets
 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
-- autosizeAllNuts() should happen basically whenever the nuts displayed changes. i manually did it on create and delete nut, but even needs to be done whenever sort order changes - whether by using choosing a different sort-by, or by changing stuff (modifying, adding tag) such that a notes position changes
 - configurable max-height for nuts but automatically expands otherwise
 - investigate and fix lunr weirdness
 - shortcuts